- What is a cataract?

 - Reduced incidences of surgically induced astigmatism, in comparison to other forms of cataract surgery.

-Cataract surgery is an out-patient procedure and typically only requires the use of twilight sedation or “IV sedation”.
-Twilight sedation allows patients to experience a state of drowsy relaxation, can help reduce anxiety, and allows for faster recovery.
+Cataract surgery is an out-patient procedure and typically only requires the use twilight sedation or “IV sedation”.
+Twilight sedation allows patients to experience a state of drowsy relaxation, can help reduce anxiety and allows for faster recovery.

 Your surgeon will apply a local anesthetic to the eye to ensure a painless procedure.
 A tiny, self-sealing incision is then made in the sclera (the white portion of the eye).
 The clouded lens is dissolved using a device that emits ultrasonic waves.
 It is then carefully removed and replaced by a foldable intraocular lens or an IOL.
 The new lens will restore the function of a healthy, natural lens.
-The entire procedure lasts 15 minutes or less.
+The entire procedure lasts approximately 15 minutes.

 What lens options are available to me?